-The studio could be interpreted as an extension of the artist’s visions, illusions and hallucinations into the physical realm.
-In contemporary artistic practice it is a transitory space that manifests in numerous forms, constantly in flux between the virtual, digital and tangible versions of itself. open form understands the studio in loose terms and welcomes the individual artists’ interpretation of it.
-Artists are also free to decide their mode of interaction with the visitors - anything is welcome - a performance, a reading, a presentation, a tour, etc..
+The studio could be interpreted as an extension of the artist’s ideas, visions, illusions and hallucinations into the physical realm.
+In contemporary artistic practice it is a transitory space that manifests in numerous forms, constantly in flux between the work-desk, the Cloud, the virtual, the cerebral and all other versions of itself. open form interprets the studio in loose terms and welcomes the individual artists’ interpretation of it.
+Artists are free to decide their mode of interaction with the visitors - a performance, a reading, a presentation, a tour, etc.

-> 1- the artist is present
+1- the artist is present

-> 2- focus is on process and not the artwork
+2- focus is on process and not the result

-> 3- priority is assigned to communication rather than exhibition
+3- priority is assigned to communication rather than exhibition

 4- there is no completed work on display